wildwyss/ip6-documentation/notes/iterator.md

 - implement mconcat based on ConcatIterator
 - mconcat reduces a List of iterators to a single iterator
 - mconcat implemented in Haskell: `mconcat as = foldr (<>) mempty as`

+- implement cycle, it copies the iterator every iteration